richardvenneman/appsignal-docs/source/ruby/integrations/sequel.html.md

 ### sequel-rails integration

-When using the [sequel-rails](sequel-rails) gem the instrumentation from the sequel-rails gem and AppSignal gem can [conflict when running migrations][instrumentation-issue].
+When using the [sequel-rails][sequel-rails] gem the instrumentation from the sequel-rails gem and AppSignal gem can [conflict when running migrations][instrumentation-issue].